sneilan/stock-exchange/README.md

 Check out scripts/loadTest.py for an example trading client.

 You can paste these protocols into Chat GPT and produce trading frontends in your preferred language.

+### Authentication

+_or lack thereof_

+There is no authentication currently.

+You will be assigned a User ID however on connection that is not told to the client except on trade notifications.
+Your "user id" is the socket number.

+The exchange supports up to 30 concurrent clients.
+First user to connect will have user id 0, second 1 and so one.
+If User 1 disconnects and a new user reconnects, the new user will have user id 1 also.
+It's not great but it works for a demo.
+You do not need to authenticate

+### What is traded

+Currently the exchange trades one unnamed symbol.
+The name of the symbol is whatever you want.
+To trade multiple symbols, start up multiple exchanges.

+### Balances

+Trade balances are infinite.
+Wallets and balances will come later.

+### Risk Controls

+No risk controls at the moment.
+Place as many trades as you like.

 ### Market Data